On-premises XML process model

 Compatible, but may require manual updates

-The Configure Features Wizard requires that specific work item types, workflow states, and fields exist in the team project.
-When you make the following customizations, you might need to modify your custom process for the wizard to run, or you might have to update your team project manually.
+The Configure Features Wizard requires that specific work item types, workflow states, and fields exist in the project.
+When you make the following customizations, you might need to modify your custom process for the wizard to run, or you might have to update your project manually.

 - Fields: Change attributes of an existing field, remove fields that are referenced in the process configuration